 Connecting with team members about more than just work

-Asking your team members about their goals and interests
+Asking your team members about their professional goals and interests

 Being an empathetic listener